Peg Leg Porker

 Best Side: (Needs review)

-Interior Description: 2 story BBQ joint with large interior space, with counter ordering and a large beer trough right when you walk in
+Interior Description: 2-story BBQ joint with large interior space, with counter ordering and a large beer trough right when you walk in

 Pro Tip: Grab yourself a beer while you wait in line, as they are free if you’re grabbing some food, similar to several other Texas locations